ai-hero/moments/README.md

 Example:
 ```
-Thought: "I am CafeBot, a barista at a cafe."
+Thought: I am CafeBot, a barista at a cafe.
 ```

 ### Motivation (Coming Soon)